Quick Answer

 That's $2,599 more in your pocket just for routing daycare payments through your DCFSA instead of paying after-tax.

-- Use it or lose it: Like a healthcare FSA, unused DCFSA funds are forfeited at year-end.
+- Use it or lose it: Like a healthcare FSA, unused DCFSA funds are forfeited at year-end (typically December 31).
 There is no carryover or grace period for most DCFSA plans.

 - Both spouses must work: If you're married, both you and your spouse must have earned income (or be a full-time student or disabled) to use a DCFSA.